 'They also included a display bed with Scaevola, Anigozanthos, Chrysocephalum and a range of WA annual daisies.'

-Towering Jarrah forests are iconic features of the south-west of Western Australia, while Kwongan is a Nyoongar term used to describe shrub land vegetation, which is also widely found in the State’s South-West.
+Towering Jarrah forests are iconic features of the south-west of Western Australia, while Kwongan is a Noongar term used to describe shrub land vegetation, which is also widely found in the State’s South-West.

 Eden’s Australia Exhibit is the result of nearly four years planning.
 Many of the plants featured in the biome have been grown from seed, while others were obtained through the horticultural trade, which exports Western Australian plants worldwide.